 Explore the intersection of human and environmental health with foraging, kayaking, hiking, swimming, fermentation, and forest gardening.
 The permaculture philosophy asserts that people can improve personal and planetary vitality by living in accord with patterns observed in nature.
 Learn to use all your senses to experience your place in the natural world.

 Sailboats, big and small, have long been a part of the working and recreational environment on Maryland’s Eastern Shore.
 Come learn about the history of sailing on the bay and learn the basics for recreational sailing on the Chester River.
 No prior sailing experience needed to enjoy this adventure.

 Participants of this program will EXPLORE everything Football.
 Focus will include interactive activities related to the NFL and Fantasy football.
 This will be a great way to connect with your classmates who love the game and want to learn more about it.

 Fitness friends are the best friends.
 Start your college career with healthy habits.
-Fitness classes, weight lifting, swim time, workout tips, healthy eats and a small supportive group are what this Explore! experience is all about.
+Fitness classes, weightlifting, workout tips, healthy eats, and a small supportive group are what this Explore! experience is all about.
 If you are interested in wellness, this is the pick for you.

 Exploring the sounds, sights and tastes of the Eastern Shore, while learning the filmmaking process to tell stories and make original, creative works.